apache/openwhisk/docs/actions-python.md

 ## Python 2 actions

 Python 2 actions are executed using Python 2.7.12.
-This is the default runtime for Python actions, unless you specify the `--kind` flag when creating or updating an action.
-To explicitly select this runtime, use `--kind python:2`.
+To use this runtime, specify the `wsk` CLI parameter `--kind python:2` when creating or updating an action.
 The following packages are available for use by Python 2 actions, in addition to the Python 2.7 standard library.

 - appdirs v1.4.3
 - asn1crypto v0.21.1